stfab/my-website/_posts/2023-11-21-ci-cd-with-buildbot.md

 ## Enterprise workloads are no problem

-![Diagram of the Multimaster setup from Buildbot](/assets/img/buildbot_multimaster.png) _Buildbot can be scaled by using a Multimaster setup, image source: [Buildbot](http://docs.buildbot.net/current/manual/configuration/multimaster.html)_
+![Diagram of the Multimaster setup from Buildbot](/assets/img/buildbot_multimaster.png) _Buildbot can be scaled by using a multi-master setup, Image source: [Buildbot](http://docs.buildbot.net/current/manual/configuration/multimaster.html)_

 Even hundreds of pipelines are no problem for Buildbot in a setup with a single master.
 With a large number of users and many changes, however, it can become slow, at least in the web interface.